The Big Picture of Stars

 Brown Dwarfs may

-be more planet that star, and have a mass less than 0.08 solar masses.
-The do not have enough mass to ignite the nuclear fires, and thus are not really stars.
+be more planet than star, and have a mass less than 0.08 solar masses.
+The do not have enough mass to raise the internal core pressure and temperature to 7 million K, and this ignite the nuclear fires.
+They never become stars, and are more like wannabees.

 Red Dwarfs are small,